ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/magento2.md

 ![Magneto Registration](img/magento_register.png)

 An account contains a default configuration scenario for a standard web shop.
-If you are configuring a highly visited web shop (over a million page requests per month), you should ask for additional consultation and phone support by Yoochoose GmbH.
+If you are configuring a highly visited web shop (over a million page requests per month), you should ask Yoochoose GmbH for additional consultation and phone support.

-The registration itself is straightforward and self-explanatory.
-After it is finished, you will get a customer ID and the license key for the recommendation extension.
+Once the registration is finished, you will get a customer ID and the license key for the recommendation extension.

 ## Activation of the YOOCHOOSE extension

-The Extension configuration/enabling is located in the Magento Admin Panel under Stores > Configuration > YOOCHOOSE
+The Extension configuration/enabling is located in the Magento Admin Panel under **Stores** > **Configuration** > **YOOCHOOSE**.

 ![Activation of the YOOCHOOSE Extension](img/magento_activate.png "Activation of the YOOCHOOSE Extension")